datso/react-native-pjsip/docs/calls.md

 # Events

-All interaction from javascript to pjsip module is asynchromius.
+All interaction from javascript to pjsip module is asynchronous.
 So for each action, promise will be returned.

 ## call_received